sclarkstone/milestoneProject2/README.md

 This site for the purpose of this milestone project is a Minimum Viable Product (MVP) and contains essential features that allow it to function.
 Possible deseriable features for future development include;

 * Notifications - users can sign up to receive noticifications of content updates.
 This would utilise the users preferred contact method.
-* user profiles - a log in area for users to maintain profiles including preferred contact mehtod and notification frequency.
+* user profiles - a log in area for users to maintain profiles which could store locations they have already visited and recommend personalised simular locations.

 These development ideas would require the static site to utilise a backend database to store and call upon user information.